 The Heaphy Track is the longest of the 9 Great Walks at 78.4 km.
 It takes 4 - 6 days to walk.
-Until the end of a trial period in September 2013 it's also possible to mountain bike the track between 1 May and 30 September.
+It is also possible to mountain bike the track between 1 May and 30 September.
 It takes 2 - 3 days to ride.

 The track is well formed and well marked, and all rivers and major streams are bridged.
 It is suitable for trampers of moderate fitness and limited experience.

 Located in the Kahurangi National Park at the north-west corner of the South Island, the nearest towns that cater for trampers and mountain bikers are Nelson, Takaka, Westport and Karamea.